jfasch/jfasch-home/trainings/log/detail/2020-05-12/index.rst

    **Privacy Statement**

-   Please note that, although this concept page is publicly available, everything else will follow a privacy guideline; see :doc:`here
+   Please note that, although this concept page is publicly available, everything will follow a privacy guideline; see :doc:`here
    </trainings/log/codex>` for more.

 Culture